ICOS-Carbon-Portal/jupyter/project_jupyter_notebooks/RINGO_T1.3/modules/README.md

 The folder contains python modules for the RINGO_T1.3_flasksampling notebook:

-* flasksampling_modules.ippynb notebook contains routines for the analysis of STILT results together with ICOS measurement timeseries to evaluate different parameters for the flask sampling strategy
+* flasksampling_modules.ipynb notebook contains routines for the analysis of STILT results together with ICOS measurement timeseries to evaluate different parameters for the flask sampling strategy

 * STILT_modules_plus.py contains STILT-specific python routines plus a routine to read ICOS atmospheric measurement data